Cubeir/Vanilla-RTX-App/README.md

 - `Export selection`
   Exports selected packs.
 Useful for backing up your snapshot of the pack before making further changes, or to share your tuned version of Vanilla RTX (or another PBR resource pack) with friends!
 Since the app doesn't come with any quick way to reset PBR resource packs other than Vanilla RTX, it is recommended that you save them using this feature before tuning.

+- `Delete selection`
+Deletes your selected packs from your Minecraft user data directory.
+Worth noting: it walks up to the parent directory of where the manifest.json of a pack resides and deletes the entire folder from the root of `resource_packs` or `development_resource_packs` directory, something to be aware of if you happen to store other improtant files within your resource packs folders.

-- `Coming later!`
+- `RTX Reactor`
-Currently a teaser for [RTX Reactor](http://minecraftrtx.net/reactor)'s merge with the Vanilla RTX App.
-Stay tuned!
+[RTX Reactor](http://minecraftrtx.net/reactor) is joining the Vanilla RTX App down the road, the window currently hosts its development news.

-## Tuner
+## Resource Pack Tuner & Management Tools

 The Vanilla RTX App includes tools to tune Vanilla RTX or any other RTX or Vibrant Visuals resource pack according to your preferences.
-Tuning options each use algorithms designed to preserve the PBR textures' composition, making it difficult to derail the pack's intended look while nudging it in your preferred direction.
-The whole tuning process works together with the app's other features to keep the experience streamlined and reversible.
+Tuning options each use algorithms designed to preserve the PBR textures' composition, making it difficult to derail a pack's intended look while nudging it in your preferred direction.
+Changes are made to a resource pack's files are permanent, however, the whole tuning process works together with the app's other resource pack management features to keep the experience streamlined/quickly reversible, for instance, you can quickly export your resource packs to keep a backup before tuning them, and if you aren't satisfied with the results, reimport them through the app.
+Or in case of Vanilla RTX resource packs, simply hit their Reinstall button from `Get latest RTX packs` menu.

 ![vanilla-rtx-app-pack-selection-menu](https://github.com/user-attachments/assets/0b2dadce-a7ac-4d08-b44c-5c93618bcd02)

-Upon launch, the app automatically scans for already-installed Vanilla RTX packs, available packs become selectable for tuning or export, you can also select up to one additional custom pack at a time.
->  Any action within the app that could result in pack stasus change refreshes the checkboxes automatically (such as toggling Preview or updating/reinstalling packs) if multiple versions of the same Vanilla RTX variant are present, the newest will be picked, but you can still select older versions manually from the list of local packs.
+The app keeps track of your installed Vanilla RTX resource packs, and their checkboxes become enabled for each one that is installed, for selecting resource packs other than Vanilla RTX, you can do it from the Select other packs menu.

+To tune a resource pack, you must first select it, set the parameters you wish, and hit Tune, which begins modifying the pack's files.

-- `Select another pack`
+- `Select other packs` + `Import`
-  Opens a menu containing a list of your installed RTX or Vibrant Visuals resource packs.
-You can select up to one pack to be added to the tuning or export queue alongside any of the 3 primary Vanilla RTX variants.
+  Opens a menu containing a list of your installed resource packs.
+You can select any number of packs to perform bulk actions on them, every pack is listed and they may feature different Tags with different meanings:
+  - Ray Traced: RTX resource packs that Tuner is capable of tuning.
+  - Vibrant Visuals: resource packs that declare Vibrant Visuals capability and may also be tuned by the Tuner.
+  - Incompatible with Tuner: other resource packs that the tuner should not have an impact on, but you can still select them for bulk exports, or deletion.
+  - RTX Reactor Candidate: resource packs that will potentially be suitable to be put through RTX Reactor once it is available later down the road.

+  You can also import resource packs from this same menu, the following formats are supported:
+  - `.mcpack`
+  - `.mcaddon` (the app does not import behavior packs, however, multiple resource packs might be bundled inside one .mcaddon, this a rare practice among resource pack authors, which the app supports nevertheless)
+  - `.zip`

 - `Fog multiplier`
-  Updates all fog densities by a given factor — e.g., `0.5` to halve, `3.0` to triple, or `0` to effectively disable air fog.
-If fog's density is already at 0, the multiplier is instead converted into and set as an acceptable literal number between `0.0-1.0`.
+  Updates all fog densities by a given factor — e.g., `0.5` to halve, `3.0` to triple, or `0.0` to effectively disable air fog.
+If fog's density is already at zero, the multiplier is instead converted into, and set as an acceptable literal number between `0.0-1.0`.
   If fog density is at maximum, excess of the multiplier will be used to scatter more light in the atmosphere.
-Underwater fog is also affected partially (to a much lesser degree to avoid messing underwater view distance, or the delicate colors seen in Vanilla RTX).
+Underwater fog is also affected partially (to a much lesser degree to avoid messing underwater view distance, or the delicate colors seen for example, in Vanilla RTX).

 > Recommendation: If using a Vanilla RTX resource pack with BetterRTX installed, because of how differently fog appears compared to unmodded Minecraft RTX, tune fog with a `0.5-0.7` multiplier.